xuankimtran/docs-1/pages/katalon-studio/docs/ddt-with-web-service.md

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/ddt-web-service/KS-POST-request-variable-tab.png" width=70% alt="POST Variables tab">

-4. To call a variable in a Web Service object, use the `${variable_name}` syntax as a placeholder in any of the supported locations.
+4. To call a variable in a Web Service object, use the `${<variable_name>}` syntax as a placeholder in any of the supported locations.

     Here we use the syntax to specify the variables in the **HTTP Body** tab.